abhey-afk/Realtime-Collaborative-Code-Editor/README.md

 ## Features

+Real-Time Code Collaboration
--Real-Time Code Collaboration: Multiple users can edit code simultaneously in real-time, with changes instantly visible to all participants.
+Multiple users can edit code simultaneously in real time, with changes instantly visible to all participants.

+Built-in Compiler Integration
--Built-in Compiler Integration: Code compilation directly within the editor, supporting multiple programming languages through RapidAPI for online code execution.
+Code compilation directly within the editor, supporting multiple programming languages through RapidAPI for online code execution.

+Syntax Highlighting
--Syntax Highlighting: Language-specific syntax highlighting for enhanced readability and easier debugging.
+Language-specific syntax highlighting for enhanced readability and easier debugging.

+Code Autocompletion
--Code Autocompletion: Intelligent code suggestions that speed up the coding process and improve productivity.
+Intelligent code suggestions that speed up the coding process and improve productivity.

+Multi-Language Support
--Multi-Language Support: Supports various programming languages (e.g., Python, Java, C++, JavaScript) for flexibility in coding projects.
+Supports various programming languages (e.g., Python, Java, C++, JavaScript) for flexibility in coding projects.

+User Authentication
--User Authentication: Secure sign-in and registration system to allow personalized user sessions and maintain user privacy.
+Secure sign-in and registration system to allow personalized user sessions and maintain user privacy.

+Session Persistence
--Session Persistence: Automatically saves user sessions and code state, so users can resume where they left off.
+Automatically saves user sessions and code state, so users can resume where they left off.

+Error and Output Display
--Error and Output Display: Shows compiler errors and execution output in a dedicated output console for easy debugging.
+Shows compiler errors and execution output in a dedicated output console for easy debugging.

+Customizable Themes
--Customizable Themes: Multiple editor themes are available to cater to different user preferences.
+Multiple editor themes are available to cater to different user preferences.

 Responsive Design: Fully responsive layout, making the editor accessible from various devices, including desktops, tablets, and mobile phones.
 ### Prerequisites